Code-Institute-Submissions/Wbwren-waste-matters_MayResub/README.md

 ## UX

 ### User stories
-* As a potential customer, I would like the user experience on the website to be intuitive.
+* As a user, I would like the user experience on the website to be intuitive.

-* As a potential customer, I want to learn about polystyrene compactors and how they work.
+* As a user, I want to learn about polystyrene compactors and how they work.

-* As a potential customer, I want to be able to compare polystyrene compactor models and assess which one would be the most suitable for my needs.
+* As a user, I want to learn about polystyrene recycling in an engaging manor.

-* As a potential customer, I want to see a professional user interface that will allow me to be confident in my purchasing decision.
+* As a user, I want my experience on the website to be enjoyable.

-* As a potential customer, I want to learn about the services provided by Waste Matters.

 ### Strategy
 __Goal__: To inform users about polystyrene recycling in an engaging manor and sell polystyrene compactors through waste matters Ltd.